hubmapconsortium/ontology-api/neo4j/README.md

 ...
 ```

 Look at the logs for the container.
 You should see it waiting for "Cypher Query available", and then it will create constraints using Cypher queries.
-After this it will sleep for a minute of two, shurdown, change the database to read_only and then restart the database.
+After this it will sleep for a minute of two, shutdown, modify the .conf file to change the database to read_only, and then restart the database.
+Running the database in read only mode is a precaution taken to see that nothing is deleted as the database should be complete and consistent after it is built.
 ```buildoutcfg
 $ docker logs -f 60e02ed00622
 ...